kaankabalak/docs/source/installation/restore-minio.rst

    :depth: 1

 Distributed MinIO deployments rely on :ref:`Erasure Coding
-<minio-erasure-coding>` to provides built-in tolerance for multiple disk or node
+<minio-erasure-coding>` to provide built-in tolerance for multiple disk or node
 failures.
 Depending on the deployment topology, MinIO can tolerate the loss of up to half the drives or nodes in the deployment while maintaining read access to stored objects.